mayurmarakana89/geoview/docs/app/packages.md

 ## Loading bundled core packages

-The viewer is bundled with core packages, you can load them by passing their id in the map config object in the `corePackages` array as follows
+The viewer is bundled with core packages, you can load them by passing their id in the map config object in the `corePackages`, `footerBar.tabs.core` or `appBar.tabs.core` array as follows

 ```html
 <div